zxul767/ex-machina/content/blog/dynamic-programming/index.md

 ## Conclusions
 Despite its reputation for being a difficult technique, dynamic programming can be easily understood if you have a good grasp on recursion.

-The recursive implementation of a dynamic programming solution tends to be easier to visualize and implement, but sometimes it can be inefficient, so an iterative solution is preferred.
+The recursive implementation of a dynamic programming solution tends to be easier to visualize and implement, but sometimes it can be inefficient, so an iterative solution can be preferred.

 One advantage of iterative solutions is that their time and space complexity are pretty obvious.
 With a recursive solution, that information may be harder to glean.

-For problems where the number of subproblems that are actually required to compute the final solution is much smaller than the total number of potential subproblems, the recursive solution may be more efficient both in space and time.
+For problems where the number of subproblems that are required to compute the solution is much smaller than the total number of potential subproblems, the recursive solution may be more efficient both in space and time since it only does computations that are strictly necessary.

 ## Further Reading
 If you found this post useful to understand dynamic programming better, you may now want to practice with some of the classical problems associated with this technique.